cecilartavion/Random_State_Generator/README.md

 - `save_status` is set to (1,1).
 That is, an image of the final graph will be saved as well as the json file of the graph with its corresponding data.
 - `interval_prob` is set to 0.8.
 That is, a Gaussian random number is chosen with mean 0.8 and standard deviation 0.1 to determine the proportion of edges that are kept between two samples.
 - `mono_rural_ur` is set to 1.
 That is, when building the countryside, samples that start with a rural census block must only be built using rural census blocks.
 - `mono_city_ur` is set to 0.
-That is when building the citites, rural census blocks are allowed to contain rural census blocks.
+That is, when building the citites, rural census blocks are allowed to contain rural census blocks.
+- `mean_samples_per_state` is set to 1000.
+That is, the average number of samples that will be used to build the countryside is 1000.

 # Images
 The files in images are examples of instances run by text_main.py.
 The description of each is recorded based on the same variables and order as listed above.